Spectacular scenery and a rich cultural heritage make Cape Town a top holiday spot, don’t forget to sample its quality wines and Cape Malay dishes too

 Visa requirements to Cape Town

-British, Australian, Canadian, US nationals can enter South Africa without a visa for up to 90 days.
+Citizens from Australia, Canada, the United Kingdom and the United States can enter South Africa without a visa for up to 90 days.
 Passports are required for entry and must be valid for at least 30 days after the intended date of departure.
 Visa requirements for EU nationals vary so check with the South African embassy in your country before travelling.
 For more information, visit the South Africa Visa and Passport Requirements guide.

 Before you go, check out: